-All people in all places hold presuppositions around which they order their very existence.
 A worldview is a perspective, a set of precepts that guides our behavior, a way of thinking and doing.
 A Christian worldview is built on the premise that all truth is God’s truth.
 For if He is Sovereign Creator, then all areas of inquiry are beneficial for our edification.
 This translates into a desire to know and a thirst to understand humanity and the world.
 The facts upon which Christianity rest, as found in the scriptures and Christian doctrine, inform and make up the framework of the Christian worldview.
-At Northwest Christian Education, denominational differences are to be understood, while the essentials of the faith are to be celebrated.
+At NCE, denominational differences are to be understood, while the essentials of the faith are to be celebrated.

 We look at all of learning and life through the following truths of scripture:

 1. Creation (humanity, made in God’s image; creation is good; innate desire to know; God’s sovereignty).

 2. The Fall (sin and its effects; death; humanity’s constant struggle with God).